ishitathumati/Atelier/readme.md

 # Meet the Team

 - **Ishita Thumati** <br> Team lead.
-Ishita’s a senior majoring in Computer Science.
+Ishita’s a senior majoring in Computer Engineering.
 She delegated our tasks and led meetings as well as worked heavily on core functionality.<br>
     [LinkedIn](https://www.linkedin.com/in/ishita-thumati-8b0a2a172/) <br>
     [github](https://github.com/ishitathumati)